Byron Buxton Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.24 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.

-- The Orioles rank 20th in baseball in home runs surrendered (106 total, 1.2 per game).
+- Orioles pitchers combine to surrender 106 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Irvin makes the start for the Orioles, his eighth of the season.
-He is 1-3 with a 6.32 ERA and 28 strikeouts in 31 1/3 innings pitched.
+- Wells makes the start for the Orioles, his 17th of the season.
+He is 6-4 with a 3.19 ERA and 99 strikeouts through 98 2/3 innings pitched.

-- His most recent time out came on Sunday against the Minnesota Twins, when the left-hander threw five innings, surrendering one earned run while allowing six hits.
+- The right-hander last pitched on Monday against the New York Yankees, when he went six innings, allowing two earned runs while giving up five hits.

-- In nine games this season, the 29-year-old has put up an ERA of 6.32, with 8.0 strikeouts per nine innings.
-Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.